wxFormBuilder/ticpp/readme.txt

 Note: If compiling the test code in Linux, setting the environment variable TINYXML_USE_STL=YES/NO will control STL compilation.
 In the Windows project file, STL and non STL targets are provided.
-In your project, its probably easiest to add the line "#define TIXML_USE_STL" as the first line of tinyxml.h.
+In your project, It's probably easiest to add the line "#define TIXML_USE_STL" as the first line of tinyxml.h.

 <h3> UTF-8 </h3>

-TinyXml supports UTF-8 allowing to manipulate XML files in any language.
-TinyXml also supports "legacy mode" - the encoding used before UTF-8 support and probably best described as "extended ascii".
+TinyXML supports UTF-8 allowing to manipulate XML files in any language.
+TinyXML also supports "legacy mode" - the encoding used before UTF-8 support and probably best described as "extended ascii".

-Normally, TinyXml will try to detect the correct encoding and use it.
-However, by setting the value of TIXML_DEFAULT_ENCODING in the header file, TinyXml can be forced to always use one encoding.
+Normally, TinyXML will try to detect the correct encoding and use it.
+However, by setting the value of TIXML_DEFAULT_ENCODING in the header file, TinyXML can be forced to always use one encoding.

-TinyXml will assume Legacy Mode until one of the following occurs:
+TinyXML will assume Legacy Mode until one of the following occurs:
 <ol>
 	<li> If the non-standard but common "UTF-8 lead bytes" (0xef 0xbb 0xbf)
-		 begin the file or data stream, TinyXml will read it as UTF-8. </li>
+		 begin the file or data stream, TinyXML will read it as UTF-8. </li>
 	<li> If the declaration tag is read, and it has an encoding="UTF-8", then
-		 TinyXml will read it as UTF-8. </li>
+		 TinyXML will read it as UTF-8. </li>
-	<li> If the declaration tag is read, and it has no encoding specified, then
+	<li> If the declaration tag is read, and it has no encoding specified, then TinyXML will
-		 TinyXml will read it as UTF-8. </li>
+		 read it as UTF-8. </li>
-	<li> If the declaration tag is read, and it has an encoding="something else", then
+	<li> If the declaration tag is read, and it has an encoding="something else", then TinyXML
-		 TinyXml will read it as Legacy Mode.
-In legacy mode, TinyXml will work as it did before.
+		 will read it as Legacy Mode.
+In legacy mode, TinyXML will work as it did before.
 It's not clear what that mode does exactly, but old content should keep working.</li>
-	<li> Until one of the above criteria is met, TinyXml runs in Legacy Mode.</li>
+	<li> Until one of the above criteria is met, TinyXML runs in Legacy Mode.</li>
 </ol>

 What happens if the encoding is incorrectly set or detected?
-TinyXml will try to read and pass through text seen as improperly encoded.
+TinyXML will try to read and pass through text seen as improperly encoded.
 You may get some strange results or mangled characters.
-You may want to force TinyXml to the correct mode.
+You may want to force TinyXML to the correct mode.

-<b> You may force TinyXml to Legacy Mode by using LoadFile( TIXML_ENCODING_LEGACY ) or
-LoadFile( filename, TIXML_ENCODING_LEGACY ).
+You may force TinyXML to Legacy Mode by using LoadFile( TIXML_ENCODING_LEGACY ) or LoadFile( filename, TIXML_ENCODING_LEGACY ).
 You may force it to use legacy mode all the time by setting TIXML_DEFAULT_ENCODING = TIXML_ENCODING_LEGACY.
-Likewise, you may force it to TIXML_ENCODING_UTF8 with the same technique.</b>
+Likewise, you may force it to TIXML_ENCODING_UTF8 with the same technique.

 For English users, using English XML, UTF-8 is the same as low-ASCII.
 You don't need to be aware of UTF-8 or change your code in any way.
 You can think of UTF-8 as a "superset" of ASCII.

 UTF-8 is not a double byte format - but it is a standard encoding of Unicode!
-TinyXml does not use or directly support wchar, TCHAR, or Microsofts _UNICODE at this time.
+TinyXML does not use or directly support wchar, TCHAR, or Microsoft's _UNICODE at this time.
 It is common to see the term "Unicode" improperly refer to UTF-16, a wide byte encoding of unicode.
 This is a source of confusion.

-For "high-ascii" languages - everything not English, pretty much - TinyXml can handle all languages, at the same time, as long as the XML is encoded in UTF-8.
+For "high-ascii" languages - everything not English, pretty much - TinyXML can handle all languages, at the same time, as long as the XML is encoded in UTF-8.
 That can be a little tricky, older programs and operating systems tend to use the "default" or "traditional" code page.
 Many apps (and almost all